Research Snapshot | Overview

 Jeffrey Holt, PhD

-Molecular basis of hearing and deafness
+Molecular basis of sensory signals in hearing and deafness

 Gabriel Kreiman, PhD, MSc